singserve/Distributed-KV-Cache-Storage-System/README.md

 --prefill 10.0.13.1:8100 \
 --datapath prefix_cache_test.jsonl
 ```
-the result shows that the designated prefill node has 50% GPU hit rate while the others have 0. they even don't received requests (picture2.first)
+the result shows that the designated prefill node has 50% GPU hit rate because they uses the same prefix as the first batch of 20 requests, while the others have 0. they even don't received requests (picture2.first)
 <table>
     <tr>
         <td ><center><img src="./assets/Designate_prefill1.png" > Designate prefill1 result </center></td>